troypesola/things-md-project-summary/README.md

 1. Edit the _ProjectSummary.scpt_ if you want to change the project report filename.
 Default value is _~/Downloads/project.md_
 2. Move the _ProjectSummary.scpt_ file into one of the AppleScript Directories.

+**TIP:** You can also create a symbolic link to the scot file from the AppleScript Things directory with a command similar to the following:

+    ln -s local-repo/ProjectSummary.scpt /User/username/Library/Scripts/Applications/Things/ProjectSummary.scpt

 ## Contributors

 Help make this project better.
 Jump on in at [http://github.com/troypesola/things-md-project-summary](http://github.com/troypesola/things-md-project-summary)